 Supplies are things like toilet paper, soap, and lotion.

-Health and wellness is just insurance (I didn’t do any doctor visits this month).
+Health and wellness is just insurance (I didn’t need any doctor visits or pharmacy purchases this month).

 As a final note: the above budget is my day-to-day living and exploring costs and does not include my business expenses and certain personal expenses like books, movie rentals, and replacing water bottles and clothes.
 I figure those things are too personal and variable to be helpful if you’re using these budgets to figure out your own trip costs, so I generally pull them out.

-Want to see more nomad budgets?
+Want to see more nomad budgets for Croatia and other parts of the world?
 Check out this extensive piece with links to all my published budgets from the last six+ years.